• Skip to primary navigation

 Leonbergers are gentle, hard-working dogs that have a long history.
 They were almost extinct after World War I, but fortunately, they were saved and have continued to thrive.

-The Leonberger has a double coat of lion-yellow, reddish-brown, or golden fur.
+The Leonberger has a double lion-yellow, reddish-brown, or golden fur coat.
 They are heavy shedders and will require regular brushing to avoid matting.
 Brush the dogs daily, paying particular attention to areas behind their ears and on the backs of their legs.
 Without regular grooming, their coats can become matted and difficult to manage.

-In addition to regular brushing, Leos also require occasional baths.
+In addition to regular brushing, the dogs also require occasional baths.
 This is because they love getting wet and dirty.
 They’re so good at it that they’re often used for water rescue missions—plan to bathe your Leo and groom their nails every four to six weeks.

 Health conditions

-Regular vet checkups are essential for Leos’ health, as they are prone to several chronic conditions, including elbow and hip dysplasia and orthopedic problems.
+Regular vet checkups are essential for a Leo’s health, as the dogs are prone to several chronic conditions, including elbow and hip dysplasia and orthopedic problems.
 This large dog breed also tends to suffer from eye conditions such as cataracts, entropion, and ectropion, which cause the eyelid to curl in or out.

 Bone cancer, neurological diseases, and obesity or gastric issues are common problems for this breed.

-Leonbergers are active dogs and make great family pets.
-They were initially bred for farm work and pulling carts, so they need at least an hour of exercise each day.
+Leonbergers are active dogs and make great family companions.
+They were initially bred for farm work and pulling carts, so the dogs need at least an hour of exercise daily.

 Like all puppies, Leonbergers like to chew — but because of their large size, they can do more damage than other breeds.
 Be sure to provide your puppy with tough chew toys to keep them occupied.